Are Prescription Drugs from the Streets Safe?

 Depressants slow the body down.
 This group includes widely used prescriptions like Valium, Xanax, and Luminal.
 Excessive use can end in seizures or catastrophic heart failure.
 Abusers frequently experience severe mood swings and listlessness, as well as a slowed heartbeat.
 Taking prescription medications without medical supervision can have disastrous results.
 It is also important to remember that the negative effects of any drug intensify when you mix it with alcohol or other drugs.

 Know someone dealing with the dangerous side effects of painkillers?
 Then call us today.
-We will be happy to assist you in getting the right care that you need for your situation.
-Do not wait until it is too late.
-Call us today and you can start on a healthier path soon.
+We will be happy to assist you in getting the correct care.
+Don’t hesitate to reach out, call us today and you can start on a healthier path soon.

 The Opioid Dilemma